Alireza-Ezaz/TAAF-LLM-KG-State-System-/readme.md

 | State System not building  | Trace file must be a valid CTF folder                      |
 | Colab cannot find `openai` | Re-run the first cell to reinstall                         |
 | Empty KG output            | Ensure the input text file is copied without extra headers |

-## License

-This replication package is distributed under the MIT License.

 ---